adamhaertter/ROR-SoulLinkEquipment/README.md

 ## To-Do List
 - Hide the debug controls (F1)
 - Create the Thunderstore upload
-- Address inline TODOs
+- Set the release number
-- Code cleanup (last)
+- Disable excess debug logging, only leave what's necessary for debugging outside issues.

 ## Issues and Bugs